jimmyislive/blog/content/posts/measuring-patterns-to-boost-productivity.md

 By keeping a running dashboard of such proxy metrics, it can give the team a convenient way to track and improve productivity.

 Managing teams is hard.
 Giving and taking feedback is hard.
 But it's necessary to maintain high levels of productivity else teams / products just wither away.
 How you use a tool is just as important as the tool itself.
 Hopefully the approaches described here can give you a practical, unbiased and fair framework to build from.

+PS: In case anyone is interested, here is a great book that suggests similar techniques to bring healthcare costs down: [The Price We Pay by Marty Makary](https://www.amazon.com/Price-We-Pay-American-Care/dp/1635574110)